percona/pmm/docs/how-to/configure.md

 As well as via the *PMM Settings* page, you can also disable telemetry with the `-e DISABLE_TELEMETRY=1` option in your docker run statement for the PMM Server.

-!!! alert alert-info "Notes"
+> **Note**
+>
-    1. If the Security Threat Tool is enabled in PMM Settings, Telemetry is automatically enabled.
+> - If the Security Threat Tool is enabled in PMM Settings, Telemetry is automatically enabled.
+>
-    2. Telemetry is sent immediately; the 24-hour grace period is not honored.
+> - Telemetry is sent immediately; the 24-hour grace period is not honored.

 ### Check for updates